shashank297/Customer-Personality-Analysis/README.md

 2. What people do: which reveals what people are doing rather than what they are  saying about your product.

+## Project Objectives

+1. **Customer Sentiment Analysis**: Understand customers' attitudes towards the product.
+2. **Behavior Analysis**: Analyze what customers are doing rather than what they are saying about the product.

+## Directory Structure

 | Directory/File                  | Description                               |
 |---------------------------------|-------------------------------------------|